joe-dipilato/jcode/docs/startover/README.md

 # An Assignment operation followed by an indent, simply assigns the result of the indented sequence,
 # just as if the block was on the same line.
 # indentres is assigned to the value: 3

+indentres2=
+  3
+    4
+    5
+  -3
+    6
+# indentres2 is assigned to the value: -3
 ```

 ### Comments